Design-Depot/minimalist-understrap-child-theme/README.md

 # minimalist-understrap-child-theme
-A very minimalist child theme for UnderStrap.
-Just the bare necessities to get it working and a file structure.
+A minimalist child theme for UnderStrap to kickstart your project.

 You can download UnderStrap through github or their website.
 Though it's not required.
 WP will download the parent theme automatically when you upload this theme.